Kyle Higashioka Player Props: Yankees vs. Marlins

 Kyle Higashioka At The Plate

-- Higashioka has eight doubles, seven home runs and 10 walks while hitting .224.
+- Higashioka has eight doubles, seven home runs and 11 walks while batting .235.

-- He has homered in 11.3% of his games this season, and 3.6% of his chances at the plate.
+- He has homered in 11.1% of his games this year, and 3.5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.